-- Award amounts can range from $500 to $3000 and the compensation an intern will receive from the startup is taken into account.
+- Award amounts vary, generally between $500 and $2500, and depend on the quantity and quality of applications received.
+The compensation an intern will receive from the startup is taken into account.
 The Startup Internship Award is competitive and not all students who apply will receive an award, even if the eligibility requirements are met.

-Does Wharton Entrepreneurship provide matching awards and/or school credit?
+Does Penn Wharton Entrepreneurship provide matching awards and/or school credit?

-- Wharton Entrepreneurship does not offer compensation matching awards.
+- Penn Wharton Entrepreneurship does not offer compensation matching awards.

 Do I have to accept an internship offer before applying?

 - Yes.
 Students are required to accept an internship offer at a startup before applying for an award.
 The signed offer letter/contract must be included with the application.

 How do I find an internship at a startup?

 - There are many ways that students secure internships at startups.
 We suggest that students visit advisors at MBA Career Management or Penn Career Services.
 Both offices have staff members who work to identify opportunities for students interested in an entrepreneurial career path.
 Additionally, students are encouraged to utilize the Penn/Wharton alumni network to find out about any startup internship opportunities.
 A thorough list of resources can be found on our Penn Entrepreneurship Ecosystem.
 Students can sign up for our listserv here; we will occasionally send out internship opportunities with alumni start-up companies.

 Does having a paid or unpaid internship increase my chances of receiving an award or the amount I could receive?